 Because of its inherent limitations, internal control may not prevent or detect misstatements and instances of non-compliance.
-Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the Fund's policies and procedures may deteriorate.
+Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the Uasin Gishu County-Bursary and Skills Development Fund policies and procedures may deteriorate.